bwayvs/Covid19_DataExploration/README.md

 Original project is led by Alex Freberg on his YouTube channel in MS SQL Server.
 For the complete project, see the following link:

 https://www.youtube.com/watch?v=qfyynHBFOsM&t=866s

+Please note that my project has been converted into MySQL, so there are several differences in the code.
 ## Project Details

 This dataset looks at the number of confirmed deaths due to Covid-19 worldwide.